luyadev/luya.io/docs/guide/app/jsonld.md

 ## JSON-LD

-Modern web applications needs to provide the websites informations in structure way for search engines, therefore you can use `luya\web\JsonLd`.
+Modern web applications needs to provide the websites informations in structure way for search engines, therefore you can use <class name="luya\web\JsonLd" />.
 The inheritation and full documentation about the schema itself is available under https://schema.org.

 ## Basic usage